Top Real Estate Agents in Asheville, North Carolina

 History

-The city became a major health resort in the late 19th and early 20th centuries, known as the 'Land of the Sky,' attracting tuberculosis patients and tourists seeking its clean mountain air.
+Asheville served as a key health resort in the late 19th and early 20th centuries, attracting tuberculosis patients and wealthy tourists seeking the 'mountain air cure'.

 Life in Asheville